wofsauge/IsaacDocs/README.md

 # The Binding of Isaac: Afterbirth+ Community Documentation Project

+You can view the website for this repository here: https://wofsauge.github.io/IsaacDocs/

 This project aims to make the Binding of Isaac modding documentation better by providing additional information, features, and a more modern design.

 ## New features